mdolab/MACH-Aero/machAeroTutorials/aero_adflow.rst

 Finally, it is convenient to import the mpi4py library to prevent printing multiple times if we are running on multiple processors.
 Importing mpi4py is not entirely necessary in the runscript because ADflow does it internally if necessary.

+We also set up some command line arguments to easily specify certain parameters without having to modify the script.
+These include options for specifying the output directory, the grid file used, and a ``task`` option that will be used to switch between several pre-defined tasks.
+The ``analysis`` option here will simply run a single ADflow analysis, and the ``polar`` option will sweep through a range of angles of attack, and produce a table of :math:`C_L` and :math:`C_D` values.

 ADflow options
 --------------
 .. literalinclude:: ../tutorial/aero/analysis/aero_run.py